cutaway-security/ics-summit-2025-osint-workshop/task6.md

 ### Query Remote Access Host Names

-Every company needs to provide remote access for their workforce.
+Every company that needs to provide remote access for their workforce.
 ICS / OT companies may need to provide access to their control environments to vendors, integrators, partner companies, and other business units.
 There are a large number of remote access techniques and technologies.
 The host names for these assets often follow a naming scheme that is common to the remote access technique or technology.
 For example, Citrix services could be hosted on a server with the hostname `citrix` or the abbreviation `ctx`.
 For the ACME domains this would require a DNS record for `citrix.acme.com` or `ctx.acme.com` which points to the IP address for the server.

 #### AI Challenge